 - Check for unusual characters or formatting in source text

-- Ensure text doesn’t have excessive special characters
+- Ensure text does not have excessive special characters

 Can't find the right voice